stormylabs/document-base/README.md

-# create-web3 boilerplate
+# DocumentBase

-A boilerplate for starting a web3 project.
+The AI Chat bot tools project.

 This boilerplate quickly creates a mono repo with 2 environments, a react frontend environment and a Ethereum development environment for writing, testing and deploying contracts.